raj23manj/Design-Patterns-java-udemy/README.md

           serialized.
           To handle exception while object creation use static block, this is ideal way of creating a singleton instance.
 This way the instance gets created at class loading
+          We can create lazy singleton, meaning create the singlenton instance only when we need it and not before